 Residence Life will mail an application for family housing upon request (also available online at www.uaf.edu/reslife/).
-Applicants should return the completed form as soon as possible with a non-refundable $50 application fee.
+Applicants should return the completed form as soon as possible with a nonrefundable $75 application fee.
 Residence Life establishes waiting lists according to the order in which it receives applications.
-The application is not a guarantee of accommodations, but it gives Residence Life the information it requires to meet the applicant's needs.
+The application is not a guarantee of accommodations, but it gives Residence Life the information it requires to meet the applicant’s needs.
 All apartment preferences are honored on a first-received, first-served basis.
-Three-bedroom units are often in high demand.

-Residents of family, faculty and staff housing may keep fish, small caged animals (including hamsters, gerbils and mice -- limit of two small caged animals per household), dogs and cats.
+Residents of family, faculty and staff housing may keep fish, dogs, cats and small caged animals (including hamsters, gerbils and mice — limit of two small caged animals per household).
 No other animals may be kept as pets in campus housing.
-Visit the Residence Life website at www.uaf.edu/reslife/ for details about the application process and required deposit and cleaning fees.
+Visit the Residence Life website at www.uaf.edu/reslife/ for details about the application process.
 Applying to keep a pet does not guarantee approval.

 Costs for families living on campus are comparable to the costs of living off campus.
 On-campus family apartment rental rates include all utilities except telephone and Internet in some units.

 Deposits for family housing are $600.
 Upon acceptance of your assigned apartment, $300 of the deposit is due.
-The balance of your $600 deposit and your first month's rent is due when you check in.
+The balance of your $600 deposit and your first month’s rent is due when you check in.
 Your occupancy agreement is for the entire academic year, but you may cancel the agreement for spring semester without forfeiting your deposit if you graduate or are not enrolled at UAF.
-Cancellation requests must be submitted in writing to Residence Life with a 30-day notice of intent to vacate, completing checkout no later than Jan.
-3. See the cancellation/termination section of your agreement.
+Cancellation requests must be submitted in writing to Residence Life with a 30-day notice of intent to vacate.
+See the cancellation/termination section of your agreement for more detailed information.

 The University of Alaska strictly enforces immunization and test requirements for students living in high-density housing.
 To be eligible to live in residence halls and single-student apartment complexes, all students and other persons born after 1956 must complete, sign and submit a health inventory form to the Student Health and Counseling Center.
 The form must show: